Campaign of the Month: October 2017

 Wright seems comfortable where he is, however, and attached to his home city in his own, less than sentimental way.
 He has unfinished business in the Big Easy in any case.
 The hound has not forgotten his sire’s abuses, and the sound of Doc Xola’s rumbling laughter is one of the surest ways to provoke their clan’s legendary wrath from the younger Brujah.
 Time will tell whether he obtains the payback he so fervently desires.

-When he isn’t on duty for the hounds, Wright makes his domain in Central City.
+When he isn’t on duty for the Guard de Ville, Wright makes his domain in Central City.
 The predominately black, lower-income and high-crime neighborhood would normally be fertile territory for Baron Cimitière’s influence, but it’s a ways off from the Samedi houngan’s center of power and lies past several parishes under Vidal’s control.
 Wright established himself in the area with the prince’s blessing and helps ensure none of its violent crime disturbs the much wealthier Garden Districts to the south.
 Vidal has not granted Wright full regency over the de facto parish, and for his part Wright doesn’t seem to want it.
 Most Kindred dismiss Central City as unlivable barrens and the now-destroyed Julien Derneville was the only vampire to have any interest in the neighborhood besides Wright.
 The Brujah and the Tremere, for their own parts, had different enough interests they rarely came into conflict.
 While Derneville was involved in legal advocacy and community outreach groups, Wright is thought to have one or more of the area’s gangs under his thumb and to make a tidy income from their drug trafficking and related criminal activities.